-- Ricardo Balbido, Jr., 63, has been elected as an Independent Director of the Company in 2005.
-He was formerly the President and CEO of Philippine Veterans Bank, President and COO of Dao Heng Bank, Inc., Senior Vice- President of Bank of the Philippine Islands and AVP of BPI Leasing Corporation.
-Mr. Balbido received his degree in Bachelor of Science in Business Administration Major in Accounting from Silliman University and earned his Master in Business Administration (full academics) from Ateneo de Manila University. - Mr. Balbido has been nominated as the other Independent Director by Mr. Apollo P. Madrid, a stockholder of the Corporation.
+- 1. Ricardo Balbido, Jr., 64, has been elected as an Independent Director of the Company in 2005.
+Currently, he is doing financial consultancy after retirement from his various banking stint as former President and CEO of Philippine Veterans Bank, former President and COO of Dao Heng Bank, Inc., former Senior Vice President of Bank of the Philippine Islands.
+He was also former President of the Philippine Clearing House Corporation, and Director of Bankers Association of the Philippines.
+Mr. Balbido received his degree in Bachelor of Science in Business Administration Major in Accounting from Silliman University and is a Certified Public Accountant.
+He earned full academics in Master in Business Administration from Ateneo de Manila University.
+He also has an Advance Bank Management Program Certificate from the Asian Institute of Management (AIM). - Mr. Balbido has been nominated as the other Independent Director by Mr. Apollo P. Madrid, a stockholder of the Corporation.
 They have no business or other relation, however, Mr. Madrid knows Mr. Balbido as a veteran banker. - 2.
-Antonio L. Go 73, was elected as an independent director of the company since 2007.
-He also currently serves as director and President of Equitable Computer Services, Inc. and is Chairman of Equicom Savings Bank.
-He is also a director of Medilink Network, Inc., Maxicare Healthcare Corporation, Equicom Manila Holdings, United Industrial Corporation Limited, Pin-An Holdings, Inc., Equicom Information Technology, and ALGO Leasing and Finance, Inc. He is also a trustee of Go Kim Pah Foundation and Equitable Foundation, Inc. He graduated from Youngstown University, United States with a Bachelor of Science degree in Business Administration.
-He attended the International Advanced Management program at the International Management Institute, Geneva, Switzerland as well as the Financial Planning/Control program at the ABA National School of Bankcard Management, Northwestern University, United States.

-Mr. Apollo P. Madrid nominated Mr. Antonio Go as candidate for Independent Director, a well-known banker.
+Antonio L. Go 74, was elected as an independent director of the company since 2007.
+He also currently serves as director and President of Equitable Computer Services, Inc. and is Chairman of Equicom Savings Bank and ALGO Leasing and Finance Inc. He is also a director of Medilink Network, Inc., Maxicare Healthcare Corporation, Equicom Manila Holdings, Equicom Inc., Equitable Development Corporation, United Industrial Corporation Limited, Cebu Air Inc., Pin-An Holdings, Inc., and Equicom Information Technology, and Robinsons Retail Holdings, Inc. He is also a trustee of Go Kim Pah Foundation, Equitable Foundation, Inc., and Gokongwei Brothers Foundation, Inc. He graduated from Youngstown University, United States with a Bachelor of Science degree in Business Administration.
+He attended the International Advanced Management program at the International Management Institute, Geneva, Switzerland as well as the Financial Planning/Control program at the ABA National School of Bankcard Management, Northwestern University, United States. - Mr. Apollo P. Madrid nominated Mr. Antonio Go as candidate for Independent Director, a well-known banker.
 Mr. Madrid has no business and other relationship with Mr. Go.
 Further, Mr. Go is not related to any director or officer of the Company.